Mauzzz0/educational-projects/README.md

 # RESTful server on Node.ts and MongoDB cluster in cloud.
 ### Capabilities:
-  MVC app with typegoose, mongoose, mongoDB, controllers+services, middlewares (like (a)syncHandler, logger, errorHandler and etc), with authorization, CRUD for `user` and `todo`.
+  MVC app with typescript, typegoose, mongoose, mongoDB, controllers+services, middlewares (like (a)syncHandler, logger, errorHandler and etc), with authorization, CRUD for `user` and `todo`.
 ### Models:
 ##### Todo